Renaud-Dov/CheckStudents/README.md

 > Note: Teachers can override the deactivation using `-a` option in a call after the class.
 Example : `.Check call @Class -a`

 ### Reset the bot
-Reset command will reset admin and teacher list, put default prefix (`.Check`), set language to english, and reset other settings by their default values.
+Reset command will reset admin and teacher list, put default prefix (`.Check`), set language to English, and reset other settings by their default values.
 >You must be an admin, **or the server owner** in order to execute this command
 >
 > Command : `admin reset`